albertodonato/snap-helpers/docs/hooks.rst

          snap-helpers write-hooks

-For a complete example, see the ``snap-helpers-testapp`` part in the sna definition under the ``test-snap/`` directory.
+For a complete example, see the ``snap-helpers-testapp`` part in the snap definition under the ``test-snap/`` directory.